How to Apply

 You can check the status of your application using your email address and the password that you created when you submitted your online application.
 You may not make changes once it has been submitted; however, please send any changes or corrections to us at gradapply@umaryland.edu

-We encourage you to follow-up with your prior institutions regarding the issuing of transcripts, as well as with your recommenders and testing agencies (where appropriate), to ensure completion of your application file.
+We encourage you to follow-up with your prior institutions regarding the issuing of transcripts, as well as with your recommenders and testing agencies (where appropriate), to ensure completion of your application.

 Contact Us